 Grilling the Chicken

 The chicken has the longest grilling time of all the ingredients.
 I used a chicken breast, which I seasoned with salt, pepper, cumin and chile powder.
-Then I grilled it until it was cooked through, turning it once.
-I used my instant read meat thermometer to check and make sure it was done and had reached 160 F.
+Then I grilled it until it was cooked through, turning it once, until it had reached 160 degrees F.

 You could also use chicken thighs instead of chicken breast.
 This is also a great recipe for using up leftover chicken that you grilled earlier in the week!